wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_trace_transaction.md

 ---
-title: optimism:trace_transaction \[POST\]
+title: optimism:trace_transaction - Optimism
-description: Provides transaction processing of type trace for the specifiedtransaction.
+description: Example code for the optimism:trace_transaction json-rpc method. Сomplete guide on how to use optimism:trace_transaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters